grumets/nimmbus/GUF_integration/README.md

 The list of the classes defined in guf.css style sheet, and which part of the feedback item description they refer to, is described in [GUF.css Reference](../GUF_integration/guf_css.md).

 ### Step 2: Define a division in your HTML page
 The GUF widget will be shown in the area of the page you want.
 You should define a division using relative position.
-In case of a relative division, the size will be redimensioned automatically when it is populated and what is below the division will be moved down to avoid overlapping with the GUF widget.
+In case of a relative division, the size will be dimensioned automatically when it is populated and what is below the division will be moved down to avoid overlapping with the GUF widget.

 ```js
 <div id="div_guf" style="position: relative; width: 60%"></div>